tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

     * to send/receive RRC messages.
 The X2 entity sends the RRC message as a transparent container in the X2 message.
 This RRC message is sent to the UE.

-Figure :ref:`fig-x2-entity-saps` shows the implentation model of the X2 entity and its relationship with all the other entities and services in the protocol stack.
+Figure :ref:`fig-x2-entity-saps` shows the implementation model of the X2 entity and its relationship with all the other entities and services in the protocol stack.

 .. _fig-x2-entity-saps: